TAUSBV/dqf-api/v3/README.md

 **IMPORTANT:** There is an extra header parameter required when using session ids that derive from generic accounts.
 In every such request, you should include the user's email as the value of the **email** header.

-**Note:** Although users will be able to seamlessly use the DQF API with this approach, they will still need to create a TAUS account providing **the same email** used in the header in order to be able to view their reports in the [Quality Dashboard](https://qd.stag.taus.net/).
+**Note:** Although users will be able to seamlessly use the DQF API with this approach, they will still need to create a TAUS account providing **the same email** used in the header in order to be able to view their reports in the [DQF Dashboard](https://qd.stag.taus.net/).

 <a name="attributes"/>